-Did you know that over one-third of the adult population have advance directives in the USA?
+Did you know that over one-third of the adult population has advance directives in the USA?
 Based on several studies, almost 37% of adults in America had completed advance directives for end-of-life care.
 If you wonder what an advance directive is, it is a legal document that layouts the kind of health care you prefer if you become incapacitated to make any decisions or speak for yourself.
 It does not have to be something you only consider when you get old or need nursing home level care.
 Many younger adults are considering this, too, since you can never predict a medical crisis, and it can happen at any point in your life.

 Before creating an advance directive, you should talk about your medical choices and plans with your family, healthcare team, or anyone you consider trustworthy.
 You can discuss the decisions that might need to be made ahead of time and also whom you want to make those decisions for you if you are unable to do so.
 This way, an advance directive may assist your loved ones and physicians in making explicit judgments regarding the kind of care you want in the future.

 What is an Advance Directive?

 An advance directive is a legally binding document regulated by state laws.
 Advance directives are subject to The Patient Self-Determination Act (PSDA), 1990, a federal law that encourages individuals to plan in advance about their preferred medical care in case they become incapable of making decisions.
 The PSDA requires long-term care facilities to inform residents about their decision-making rights, recognize and honor their wishes, and not discriminate against their advanced directives.